-The flu is a common cause of pneumonia, especially among younger children, the elderly, pregnant women, or those with certain chronic health conditions or who live in a nursing home.
-In 2016, influenza and pneumonia were the eighth-leading cause of death in the United States.
+The flu is a common cause of pneumonia, especially among younger children, the elderly, pregnant women, or those with certain chronic health conditions or who live in a nursing home. , influenza and pneumonia were the eighth-leading cause of death in the United States.

-It is estimated that between 70 and 85 percent of seasonal flu-related deaths have occurred in people 65 years and older.
-Between 50 and 70 percent of seasonal flu-related hospitalizations have occurred among people in that age group.
+It is estimated that between of seasonal flu-related deaths have occurred in people 65 years and older.
+Between of seasonal flu-related hospitalizations have occurred among people in that age group.